 Boehm also took the lead role in obtaining First National Bank and Ameritas as premier sponsors for the Nebraska Athletic Department for a combined deal worth more than $7 million over a three-year period.
 First National Bank and Ameritas joined Verizon, Pepsi and adidas as premier corporate sponsors for Husker athletics.

 Boehm held the same position at Pittsburgh from 1997 to 2003.
 Boehm assisted in the rise of the Panthers' basketball program with the men's team posting back-to-back Sweet 16 appearances in the NCAA Tournament.
 During construction of the Panthers' new athletic facilities, Boehm played a central role in Pitt's athletic teams moving to the UPMC Sports Performance Complex, Heinz Field and the Petersen Events Center.

 Boehm served as interim athletic director at Pittsburgh for nearly five months before coming to Nebraska.
-During that time, he hired new men's (Jamie Dixon) and women's basketball (Agnus Berenato) and soccer (Sue-Moy Chin) head coaches for the Panther program.
+During that time, he hired men's basketball head coach Jamie Dixon.

 Boehm also spent five years as associate executive director of the Tostitos Fiesta Bowl.
 He directed and managed a 125-member fund-raising committee of Arizona business people responsible for generating more than $4.5 million in cash and in-kind partnerships.
 Previously he spent four years as associate executive director and public relations director of the Sun Bowl from 1987 to 1991.